 However, even if you are experienced in financial services, you should not be complacent or underestimate the amount of preparation time and effort that need to be applied to pass the Regulatory Exams.

-The Preparation Guides are indispensable as they specify the material of the examinations, because they seek to describe what the examination questions will be testing.
-All examination questions are based upon the content as set out and in addition the Preparation Guides map out precisely where you can find the appropriate details in the legislation.
+The Preparation Guides are important as they stipulate the material of the exams, because they seek to describe what the examination questions will be testing.
+All examination questions are based on the content as set out and in addition the Preparation Guides map out precisely where you can find the relevant info in the legislation.

 Tackle the book thoroughly, chapter by chapter and make detailed notes as you go.

-It is very important to read the actual legislation.
-One can not anticipate to be tested on legislation without having read the legislation.
-By checking out the legislation you will get utilized to the definitions, terminology and the way in which the legislation is prepared.
-Please be encouraged that the very same terms and method is utilized in the examination questions.
-The questions must be technically appropriate because the right legal terms must be utilized at all times.
-Reading the legislation will help you to analyze the questions properly.
+One can not anticipate to be checked on legislation without having actually checked out the legislation.
+By reading the legislation you will get utilized to the definitions, terminology and the manner in which the legislation is drafted.
+Reading the legislation will assist you to interpret the questions correctly.

 Board Notice 194 of 2017 (the “Fit and Proper” Board Notice) came into effect on 1 April 2018 and impacted the RE 1 and RE 5 regulatory exams.